draebsemaj/draebsemaj/README.md

 - 👋 Hi, I’m @draebsemaj

 - 👀 I’m interested in ...
-        Printmaking, Dungeons and Dragons, and Learning new things.
+        Printmaking, Dungeons and Dragons, and learning new things.

 - 🌱 I’m currently learning ...
         Javascript / Full Stack Development with Codecademy.